CWE-CAPEC/hw-cwe-sig/working-docs/transient.md

 #### Examples

+1. Spectre v1 (also known as Bounds-Check Bypass, or BCB)
-1. Speculative Code Store Bypass (SCSB)
+2. Speculative Code Store Bypass (SCSB)
-2. Speculative Load Disordering (SLD)
+3. Intra-mode Branch Target Injection (IMBTI)

-### CWE-B: Transient Execution Allows Access to Data in a Shared Microarchitectural Structure
+### CWE-B: Exposure of Sensitive Information in Shared Microarchitectural Structures during Transient Execution

 #### Description

-A processor event (for example, a hardware exception) may allow transient operations to access another user's data in a shared microarchitectural structure (for example, a CPU cache), potentially exposing the data.
+A processor event may allow transient operations to access architecturally restricted data (for example, in another address space) in a shared microarchitectural structure (for example, a CPU cache), potentially exposing the data over a covert channel.

 #### Extended Description